Debalent/Finthos/LEGAL-DISCLAIMER.md

 ### FOR DISCLOSING PARTY:

-**Demond J. Balentine**, as Founder and CEO of PeoplePay Inc., represents:
+**Demond J. Balentine**, as Founder and CEO of Finthos Inc., represents:

-1. **Authority**: Legal authority to disclose and negotiate regarding PeoplePay platform
+1. **Authority**: Legal authority to disclose and negotiate regarding Finthos platform
 2. **Ownership**: Legitimate ownership or control of disclosed intellectual property
 3. **Accuracy**: Good faith effort to provide accurate information
 4. **Compliance**: Agreement to negotiate in good faith if terms are acceptable